spaceo/api-app-ts/README.md

 # api-app-ts
-A simple setup of an API and a web app - for tinkering
+A simple setup of an API and a web app - for tinkering.